craig552uk/craig552uk.github.com/_posts/2013-01-31-persistent-cookies-sinatra.markdown

 title: Using Persistent Cookies in Sinatra
 description: How to use persistent cookies in sinatra
 ---
-I'm making a not of this here, because using persistent cookies in [Sinatra][1] doesn't seem to be very well documented anywhere else.
+I'm making a note of this here, because using persistent cookies in [Sinatra][1] doesn't seem to be very well documented anywhere else.

 Session cookies can be used in Sinara by setting them against the response object, and getting them from the request.